devleaks/cockpitdecks-docs/docs/Button/Button Value.md

     sim/cockpit/autopilot/heading: 10
 ```

-### Set Dataref

-Some datarefs can be written to and modified by Cockpitdecks.
-If a button definition contains the attribute `set-dataref` and points at a writable dataref (a dataref that can be modified), the value of the button will automatically get written to the writable dataref.

-The `set-dataref` attribute can somehow be considered as a *command* that instructs Cockpitdecks to write the value of the button to the simulator. `set-dataref` is used for example to set the value of a dataref to `1` or `0`  on a Boolean dataref.

 ## X-Plane / Cockpitdecks String Dataref

 Please refer to [[String Datarefs|this Section]] for The special handling of string datarefs.

-## Cockpitdecks Internal Dataref
+# Cockpitdecks «Internal» Datarefs

 Cockpitdecks manages its own set of *internal datarefs*.

-All datarefs that starts with a special key word are *NOT* forwarded to X-Plane but rather managed internally inside Cockpitdecks.
+All datarefs that have a path or name that starts with a special key word are *NOT* forwarded to X-Plane but rather managed internally inside Cockpitdecks.
 Otherwise, they are not different from X-Plane datarefs.
 They can be set and used like any other datarefs.

 When a button produces an internal dataref, it's definition mention it clearly so that it can be used by other buttons.